bethusaisampath/YOLOv5_Openvino/README.md

 The following components are required-

 - OpenVINO toolkit
 - Model Optimizer - For Openvino toolkit (version < 2022.1) , Model optimizer comes included in the toolkit.
-But for 2022.1 versions onwards, OPenVINO development tools (like model optimizer) need to be installed seperately.
+But for 2022.1 versions onwards, OpenVINO development tools (like model optimizer) need to be installed seperately.
 - System – CPU/ GPU/ VPU
 - Python
 - ONNX